 Know What Your Child Wants

 Sometimes, parents can be too eager to help that they would often decide for their kids.
 Usually, children will choose what their parents want.
 Don’t make this mistake.
 Before you even search for a school for your child, make sure to ask your child what they really want.
+They have many options to consider such as a New York christian college.
 Have them come up with a list of what they think is an ideal college for them.
 Do they want a college near your home?
 Does a sports team entice them, or will they prefer to have a school with top of the line academic programs where they can help them become competitive when they graduate?

 Once they come up with their criteria, go over it with them and rank them according to priority.
 Remember, don’t rush your child to come up with their list.
 Allow them to think this through as this is a crucial step to help them choose the best college fit for them.